-EPA metric Unit of measurement What this metric means 2022 result (metric status) Total pollution incidents (sewerage) Category 1-3 incidents per 10,000 km of sewer How many sewerage pollution incidents occurred, of Category 1-3, by sewer length 25 (Amber)
+EPA metric Unit of measurement What this metric means 2022 result (metric status) Total pollution Category 1-3 incidents How many sewerage pollution 25 incidents per 10,000 km of sewer incidents occurred, of Category (Amber) (sewerage) 1-3, by sewer length (Alliber)

 As the graph above shows, between 2011 and 2014 there was a steady decrease in pollution numbers.
 Then between 2014 and 2019 there was only a marginal decrease of 14 incidents over six years.
 In 2020 there was a significant decrease of 17 incidents, to achieve green status for the first time, and continuing to achieve green status in 2021.
-In 2022 there has been an increase of eight incidents (from 83 in 2021 to 89 in 2022).
+In 2022 there has been an increase of eight incidents (from 83 in 2021 to 91 in 2022).
 It is disappointing Dŵr Cymru have not sustained their improvement in this metric from 2020.